 This is probably our most frequently asked question.
-Almost all piano manufacturers suggest tuning a new piano four times in the first year and then twice a year thereafter.
+Almost all manufacturers suggest tuning a new piano four times in the first year and then twice a year thereafter.
 At a minimum, a piano should be tuned at least once a year.
 Click here for a much more detailed answer.

 Cash, check, debit/credit card, Paypal, Venmo, and Cashapp.

 I tuned strictly by ear (starting with just a tuning fork) for 20 years.
 I continuously rejected the idea that electronics could make an improvement over centuries-old methods.
 Then a highly respected colleague insisted that I watch him use an ETD (electronic tuning device).
 I was amazed - the added visuals and precision can tell us things that we simply could not detect by ear alone.
 I adopted an ETD into my routine, and indeed, it made my tunings even better.
 I do not rely on the ETD alone, I still listen as carefully as ever.
 I do not use an ETD to tell me what to do, rather I use it as an additional valuable tool to help me decide what is optimal for bringing out the very best in your piano.
 Even though I have taught my son Ike to tune using an ETD, he has been educated in aural tuning and tuning history.
+More about tuning here.

 A piano tuner only tunes pianos, while a piano technician is qualified to diagnose and correct issues with the piano action, pedals, strings, dampers, etc...
 It is not insulting or incorrect to refer to a piano technician as a piano tuner, but no one who only tunes pianos should call themselves a piano technician.